 While the \texttt{STELLA} LC is able to capture the maximum/post-maximum epochs of the pseudo-bolometric LC of SN~2021bnw, it does not predict the two initial detections.
-Further investigation of these early-time observations, as well as of the progenitor properties of SN~2021bnw within a single-star evolutionary framework, will be presented in Kozyreva et al. (in preparation).
-We mention that the choice of $^{56}$Ni as central heating source is not supported by a specific observational evidence and may be replaced by an alternative energy-injection mechanism, such as e.~g. the spin-down radiation lost by a newly-born magnetar \citep[see][for the application of this scenario to the case of SN~2021bnw]{poidevinetal2023}.
+Further investigation of these early-time observations, as well as of the progenitor properties of SN~2021bnw within a single-star evolutionary framework, are presented in \citet{kozyrevaetal2026}.
+We mention that the choice of $^{56}$Ni as the central heating source is not supported by specific observational evidence and might be replaced by an alternative energy-injection mechanism, such as the spin-down radiation lost by a newly born magnetar \citep[see][for the application of this scenario to the case of SN~2021bnw]{poidevinetal2023}.

-We caution that the $^{56}$Ni mass and the kinetic energy required by the \texttt{STELLA} models imply a significant departure from an ordinary core collapse (see Introduction) motivating the consideration of alternative explosion channels, such as the collapsar scenario \citep[e.~g.][]{macfadyenandwoosley1999} or magneto-rotational core collapse \citep[e.~g.][]{winteleretal2012,moestaetal2018,reichertetal2023}.
-In principle, also a PISN is able to yield much more $^{56}$Ni than an ordinary core collapse, but PISN theory predicts a very slow evolving LC that does not match the observed LC of SN~2021bnw.
+We caution that the $^{56}$Ni mass and the kinetic energy required by the \texttt{STELLA} models imply a significant departure from an ordinary core collapse (see Introduction), motivating the consideration of alternative explosion channels, such as the collapsar scenario \citep[e.~g.][]{macfadyenandwoosley1999} or magneto-rotational core collapse \citep[e.~g.][]{winteleretal2012,moestaetal2018,reichertetal2023}.
+In principle, a PISN is also able to yield much more $^{56}$Ni than an ordinary core collapse, but PISN theory predicts a very slowly evolving LC, which does not match the observed LC of SN~2021bnw.

-While we are not able to draw any conclusions in this regard, we note that, under the assumption that CSM interaction played a significant role in shaping the LC of SN~2021bnw, the absence of its clear spectroscopic signatures \citep[see e.~g.][]{smithetal2010} in the spectra of SN~2021bnw -- and, in general, of SLSNe I -- may point to asymmetry in the ejecta–CSM configuration \citep[e.~g.][]{smith2017,andrewsandsmith2018}.
+While we are not able to draw any conclusions in this regard, we note that under the assumption that CSM interaction played a significant role in shaping the LC of SN~2021bnw, the absence of its clear spectroscopic signatures \citep[see e.~g.][]{smithetal2010} in the spectra of SN~2021bnw (and in general, of SLSNe I) might indicate asymmetry in the ejecta–CSM configuration \citep[e.~g.][]{smith2017,andrewsandsmith2018}.
 Such asymmetries arise naturally in explosion scenarios involving strong rotation and magnetic fields, as expected in the aforementioned alternative core-collapse pathways.